Turks bristle at botched heritage renovations

-ISTANBUL (AFP) - With sloppy restoration work and damaged or disfigured historical monuments, experts say a race for profits, ideological considerations and favouritism are leaving sensitive upkeep of cultural heritage by the wayside in Turkey.
+ISTANBUL • With sloppy restoration work and damaged or disfigured historical monuments, experts say a race for profits, ideological considerations and favouritism are leaving sensitive upkeep of cultural heritage by the wayside in Turkey.

 In August, the Galata Tower - an emblematic 14th-century Istanbul landmark - became the latest monument at the heart of a dispute.